antistatique/drupal-editor-advanced-image/DEVELOPPING.md

 ## 🏆 Tests

-Editor Advanced Image use JavascriptTestBase to test Javascript web-based behaviors and interactions.
+Editor Advanced Image use WebDriverTestBase to test Javascript web-based behaviors and interactions.

 For tests you need a working database connection and for browser tests